moztw/www.moztw.org/README.md

 ### Using Node.js directly
 1. Install [nodejs](http://nodejs.org/) and [npm](https://www.npmjs.org/) in your system.
 2. Run `npm install` in repo directory.
-3. Run `npm start` in repo directory, the output will stay at `default` task.
+3. Run `npm start` in repo directory, the output will stay at `Watching files`.
 4. Open `localhost:3000`, modify and see the [browswersync](http://browsersync.io/) result.